Bele Vrane: Post-breakup

-After Bele Vrane ended their activity Ditka Haberl and Tadej Hrušovar continued their activity in the band Pepel In Kri. Đuro Penzeš and Ivo Umek formed the instrumental rock band Crne Vrane (Black Crows), Doca Marolt occasionally performing with the band.
-Umek later moved to the band Šok (Shock), and after he left Šok retired from music.
+Following the disbandment of Bele Vrane, Đuro Penzeš and Ivo Umek formed the instrumental rock band Črne Vrane (Black Crows), Doca Marolt occasionally performing with them.
+Umek later moved to the band Šok (Shock), eventually retiring from music.
 He worked as an editor on Radio Television Ljubljana and later as an architect.
-Bor Gostiša continued his career as a solo artist.
+Penzeš performed with the New Swing Quartet.
+Bor Gostiša continued his career as a solo artist, recording several 7-inch singles.

-The song "Presenčenja" was released in 1994 on the Komuna compilation album Sjaj izgubljene ljubavi: Muzika šezdesetih (Spark of the Lost Love: Music of the Sixties) as a part of the YU retROCKspektiva (YU RetROCKspective) album series.
+The song "Presenečenja" was released in 1994 on the Komuna compilation album Sjaj izgubljene ljubavi: Muzika šezdesetih (Spark of the Lost Love: Music of the Sixties) as a part of the YU retROCKspektiva (YU RetROCKspective) album series.